Performance Intelligence · Pillar

 That is because the platforms all answer questions a layer down.

 What it is not built to answer.
 Whether the conversation that followed the content download actually changed.
-A Seismic engagement event and a behavior change event are different.
+A content engagement event and a behavior change event are different, and the merger does not resolve that gap.
 Most firms running Seismic at 80 percent adoption still have a 60 point revenue gap between their top 15 percent and their middle of the team.
 The content got delivered.
 The behavior did not shift.

-The Seismic investment is not wrong.
-It is necessary infrastructure.
+The Seismic and Highspot investment is not wrong.
+It is necessary infrastructure, and the combined entity will be a durable part of the stack.
 It is also downstream of the question that matters.
-A content-delivery analytics platform cannot tell the CRO which specific discovery behaviors in the top advisors calls are producing the revenue delta, because the data Seismic is collecting is the wrong shape for that question.
+A content-delivery analytics platform, even a consolidated AI-powered one, cannot tell the CRO which specific discovery behaviors in the top advisors calls are producing the revenue delta, because the data the platform is collecting is the wrong shape for that question.

 What it answers well.
 Did the rep consume the training, did the rep practice the pitch, did the practice attempt meet a generic rubric.
-Allego is a Gartner Magic Quadrant Leader with an enterprise footprint.
-It consolidates training, practice, and content analytics into one stack.
-For firms that want a full enablement suite, Allego is credible.
+Allego was named a Leader in the first Gartner Magic Quadrant for Revenue Enablement Platforms, and Allego 8 now unifies readiness, content, and digital selling into a single platform under an "Intelligent Consolidation" message.
+For firms that want a full enablement suite, Allego 8 is credible and is a direct response to the older modular-sprawl pattern.

-The honest position on Allego is that the platform is working exactly as designed.
-The firm buying it is asking it for an answer it was not engineered to give.
+The honest position on Allego 8 is that the platform is working exactly as designed.
+The firm buying it is asking it for an answer it was not engineered to give, whether the suite is unified or modular.

 Zenarate and iCoach: What They Answer, and What They Do Not